KaGaSi/project/Common/03-CommonUtilities.md

 > > `-n <average>`
 > > > number of bins to average
 > > `-c <int>`
-> > > use specified molecule bead instead of center of mass
+> > > use specified molecule bead instead of centre of mass

 # GyrationAggregates utility {#GyrationAggregates}